 - Add the sour cream and and process for 20-30 seconds, or until fully incorporated.

 - Pour out the cheesecake mixture into the cooled crust.

 - Bake for 65-70 minutes, or until the edges and *most* of the top is set.
-The very 2"-ish of the center may appear liquid-y still and jiggle, but will firm up from residual heat as the cheesecake cools and sits out at room temperature.
+The very 2-inches or so of the center may appear liquid-y still and jiggle, but will firm up from residual heat as the cheesecake cools and sits out at room temperature.

 - Immediately once you remove the cheesecake from the oven, take a thin knife or spatula and carefully run it along the edge to completely loosen the cheesecake from the pan.
 This helps prevent the cheesecake from cracking when it contracts as it cools.

-- Let the cheesecake sit at room temperature for 2 hours (or until close to room temperature), then transfer to the refrigerator to chill very well, for at least 4-5 hours, before slicing and serving.
+- Let the cheesecake sit at room temperature for 2 hours (or until close to room temperature), then transfer to the refrigerator to chill very well, for at least 4-5 hours but ideally overnight, before slicing and serving.

 - For the crust: Add graham cracker sheets to a large, sealable bag and crush into fine crumbs using a rolling pin or a meat tenderizer.

 - For the cheesecake filling: You can use a hand or stand mixer, but I recommend if going this route that you use room temperature ingredients.
 This way they don’t take as long to mix together, which lessens the amount of air that gets incorporated into the batter (which can lead to cracking).